What is equality and diversity?

 Protected characteristics

-The Equalities Act 2010 protects us all against discrimination on the grounds of nine protected characteristics.
+The Equality Act 2010 protects us all against discrimination.
+The Act outlines nine protected characteristics.

-You are protected if you are discriminated against because you are perceived to be, or are, associated with someone who has a protected characteristic.
-For example, if you experience discrimination when caring for a disabled child or relative.
+The Equality Act protects against both direct and indirect discrimination.
+People are also protected if they are discriminated against because they are perceived to be, or are associated with, someone who has a protected characteristic.
+For example, discrimination when caring for a disabled child or relative.

 Equality of Opportunity Policy